Igglybuff/awesome-piracy/Readme.md

 - [CloudBox](https://cloudbox.works/) An All-In-One, Cloud-Centric, Media Server Solution
 - [Piracy and automation, an overview](https://docs.google.com/document/d/1TwUrRj982WlWUhrxvMadq6gdH0mPW0CGtHsTOFWprCo/edit) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools
 - [Nefarious](https://lardbit.github.io/nefarious/) Nefarious is a web application that helps you download movies and TV shows.
+- [Notifiarr](https://notifiarr.com/) Integrates so many of the services already mentioned here and provides tons of configurability with Discord.

 ### TV Automation